smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.14.8 - 2026-02-12
+We are beginning our phased rollout of us-street-api 5.14.8.
+This process is scheduled to be completed by 2026-02-13 00:00:00 UTC.
+Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.

+### FIXED
+- Better matching when the input has partial last line information
+- Better matching when the input has unrelated context related to the street address
+- Better matching on the Pound (#) symbol for secondary matching
+- Better matching for addresses where the city and street name are the same, and the input only contains one of them

 ## 5.14.7 - 2026-02-09
 We are beginning our phased rollout of us-street-api 5.14.7.
 This process is scheduled to be completed by 2026-02-11 00:00:00 UTC.
 Some customers might notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 ### FIXED